Skip to content

 When split_decoder: true, the inference pipeline must:

-1. Run model inference → Get quantized grid outputs
+1. Run model inference → Get quantized outputs

-2. Dequantize outputs → Convert INT8 to float32 using scale/zero_point
+2. Dequantize outputs → Convert INT8 to float32 using per-output scale/zero_point

 4. Run NMS → Filter overlapping detections